Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Eliminating the matter

-Such a simulator would be useful for a broad range of quantum simulation tasks, such as adiabatic ground state preparation, or the study of quenches.
-The meaningful observables here are mesonic strings and $Z$ operators, and their measurement is discussed in the supplemental material.
+The field $E_n$ is unchanged and can therefore be obtained trivially from measuring the qubits in the computational basis, while for $N_n$ we have to measure the product $S_n =Z_{n-1} Z_n$, which is the parity of neighbouring qubits.
+The non-local gauge invariant observables are the mesonic strings, defined in \fulleqref{eqn:mesonic_string_general}.
+Measuring those is also possible within this scheme, but it is somewhat more involved and we show how to do it in Appendix C.

-Finally, one should note that we have used $d=1$ for simplicity and for the comparison with the other method, where the gauge field is eliminated; $d>1$ is a straightforward generalization, shown in the supplemental material.
+This concludes our construction for the one-dimensional case.
+Such a simulator would be useful for a broad range of tasks, e.g. adiabatic ground state preparation, or studying quenches, some of which are exemplified in the following section.